mind-inria/mri-nufft/docs/trajectory_gradspec.rst

 |kStarts       |FLOAT|D*Nc   |1/m    |K-space location start 	                                               |
 |Gradient array|FLOAT|D*Nc*Ns|unitary|Gradient trajectory expressed in the range [-1; 1] relative to MaxGrad   |

 `mrinufft/trajectories/io.py` module helps to convert a trajectory as numpy array to a binary file and vice versa.

+Note that different versions of the binary file format may have different fields and `mri-nufft` supports IO for `version >= 4.1``